 Chances are, you’ve heard about the mighty pain-soothing Epsom salt bath, but not everyone is familiar with what Epsom salt actually is or why it is so well-known for reducing joint and muscle pain.

 Epsom salt is much different from table salt, and it gets its name from where it originates — a place in England where the Epsom salt is extracted from the natural spring water.
 When added to a bath, the Epsom salt breaks down into magnesium and sulfate (which is also a great way to get a nice magnesium boost!)
-The magnesium is believed to be absorbed into the body, thus providing you with all of the wonderful benefits magnesium has to offer, including muscle and pain relief.
+The magnesium is believed to be absorb-able by the body, which can help support muscle and pain relief efforts.

 What do People Use Epsom Salt Baths For?